orInge/django-storages/README.md

 for last_modified datetime values when uploading images to Mezzanine's Media Library.

-This fork just updates the `DATESTR_RE` to properly parse the differing format
+This fork adds support for ISO8601 Extended and Basic formatted datetime strings